-- Liquid vegetable oils like canola, olive, peanut, safflower, and sesame
+- Liquid vegetable oils like avocado, canola, olive, peanut, safflower, sesame, sunflower, and more.

-- Can help lower LDL (“bad”) cholesterol and help to lower your risk of heart disease and stroke
+Healthy fats can help lower LDL (“bad”) cholesterol and help to lower your risk of heart disease and stroke.

 Nuts and seeds are easy on-the-go snacks and a good source of protein, fiber, vitamins, minerals, and antioxidants.
 Remember, nuts are also high in calories, so keep an eye on your serving size.

-- Saturated fats, which should be limited in your diet, come from animal products and tropical oils, like:
+Saturated fats, which should be limited in your diet, come from animal products and tropical oils.
+Examples include:

-- Fatty cuts of meat, poultry skin, butter
+- Fatty cuts of meat, poultry skin, and butter.

 Always check labels for the type and amount of fat in foods.